kwakwaversal/vagrant-aws-example/README.md

 aws.region = "eu-west-1"
 # The type of instance (I've defaulted it to a free tier type)
 aws.instance_type = "t2.micro"
-# Create a security policy so that
+# Create a security policy so you can SSH to the box to complete the install
 aws.security_groups = ["Vagrant"]
 ```